(P)+61 8 9314 9393

 Class Music students who learn an instrument privately are eligible to be members of an Applecross SHS Music Department Ensemble given that:

-a) they provide a letter from their instrumental teacher to indicate that tuition is ongoing.
+a) they provide a letter from their instrumental teacher to the Teacher in Charge of Music indicating that tuition is regular and ongoing.

 b) they meet all the same attendance requirements of Government Instrumental students.

 Students will only be accepted into an ensemble after a successful audition for the relevant conductor.
 Privately taught student's membership of an ensemble may need to be periodically reviewed to ensure appropriate levels of performance are being maintained.

 Class Music students will be auditioned where and when necessary to determine appropriate ensemble placement (with the exception of students already in the Senior Concert Band, the Scimitar String Orchestra and the Senior Guitar Ensemble).

 Students who complete the Lower School Class Music course are invited to participate in their relevant ensemble throughout Years 11 and 12.
 These students must commit to full membership for at least one school year (i.e. not withdraw from their ensemble part-way through the year).
 Upper school students who elect to participate will be subject to the same attendance policy as enrolled students.